-Low Impact & Conservation Development
+Low Impact and Sustainable Development

 This site-planning approach is a responsible way for developers to build in the Texas Hill Country.
 The concept is simple: consider the environmental qualities of the land first, set aside a large portion of acreage for conservation and cluster housing in a given area.